 Before joining Walmart, Wade was with the intellectual property group of Kirkpatrick & Lockhart (now K&L Gates), where he formed and headed an Internet enforcement team that specialized in protecting clients’ rights online, including hundreds of cease and desist actions and UDRP complaints.
 He enjoyed both an active litigation practice, frequently being included on litigation teams for his subject-matter expertise and writing abilities, and a varied corporate practice, which ranged from reviewing and clearing rights to hundreds of logos, team names, and cheerleader outfits for a new football league to performing due diligence for the sale of a cooking school.

-Wade was recruited to Texas Wesleyan School of Law to help inaugurate its new Center for Law and Intellectual Property.
+Wade was recruited to Texas Wesleyan School of Law (now Texas A&M University School of Law) to help inaugurate its new Center for Law and Intellectual Property.
 There, Wade concentrated his teaching and research on the tension between new technology and the law, and he created courses covering new media and licensing.
 Wade also focused on reaching out to the local community, including museums, artists, and business organizations, to offer free intellectual property training, giving students an opportunity to research, prepare, and give public presentations, with an emphasis on translating legal concepts into understandable terms.